 Malcolm Gladwell’s book The Tipping Point underscores how bad this paradigm fails elsewhere.
 Gladwell cites a study that shows that the average smoker overestimates how many years smoking will take off their lives.
 Smokers think it will cost them 9 years when the real answer is probably more like 6.
-Paradoxically, education may be making these people less risk averse to smoking.
+Paradoxically, education may make these people less risk-averse to smoking.

 The same holds true with drunk driving.
-Everyone understands who is willing to understand that drunk driving carries a great risk of injury and death to the drunk driver and everyone in his path.
+Everyone understands who will understand that drunk driving carries a substantial risk of injury and death to the drunk driver and everyone in his path.
 We don’t really need to come up with a new strategy to explain this axiom to people.
-We just need to catch and punish those who do choose to drive drunk.
+We just need to catch and punish those who do drive drunk.

-Maryland had 8,804 alcohol or drug related car accidents in 2009.
-The strategy to reduce these is pretty simple: arrest the potential drunk driver’s brother-in-law and punish him.
-In other words, the best strategy to stop drunk driving is to make people feel the heat of getting caught and getting punished.
+Maryland had 8,804 alcohol or drug-related car accidents in 2009.
+The strategy to reduce these is simple: arrest the potential drunk driver’s brother-in-law and punish him.
+The best strategy to stop drunk driving is to make people feel the heat of getting caught and getting punished.
 You know your brother-in-law drives drunk all the time and never gets caught.
 That fact is baked into your calculus of whether to say “I’m not driving far, I’ll take a chance.”